Progressive Supranuclear Palsy & Atypical Parkinsonism Center of Excellence

 • Social work/case management

 The UF CurePSP Center of Care (PSP/Atypical Parkinson clinic) is fully integrated with the Fixel Institute for Neurological Diseases and collaborates with the UF Center for Translational Research in Neurodegenerative Diseases and the Clinical Trials Research Center.
 This partnership plays a crucial role in providing the research infrastructure necessary for breakthroughs, taking research from “the bench to the bedside” and working toward new treatments and cures for PSP and atypical Parkinsonian disorders.
 We aim to offer patients opportunities to participate in clinical trials that may lead to advancements in diagnosis and treatment for these challenging conditions, ensuring the best possible care and research experience.
+Please ask about current trials and research.

 *This program is supported by the Wright/Falls/Simmons Professorship.